hasindu2008/slowION/README.md

 # Results

 - laptop with a 11th Gen i7-11800H, 32 GB RAM, SSD storage (EXT4 file system), running Ubuntu can keep up with 32 positions with 3000 channels in each (96000 channels in total).
-- a gaming desktop with a AMD Ryzen Threadripper 3970X, 128 GB RAM, SSD storage (EXT4 file system), running Ubuntu can keep up with 72 positions with 3000 channels in each (216000 channel in total).
+- a gaming desktop with a AMD Ryzen Threadripper 3970X, 128 GB RAM, SSD storage (EXT4 file system), running Ubuntu can keep up with 72 positions with 3000 channels in each (216000 channels in total).
+- NVIDIA Jetson Xavier AGX with a Armv8.2 processor, 16 GB RAM, SSD storage (EXT4 file system), running Ubuntu can keep up with 14 positions with 3000 channels in each (42000 channels in total).

 # Methods